dougneedham/Data-Structure-Graph/README.md

 One of the key differences with these traditional methods and a Data Structure Graph is the two diagrams are represented mathematically as a network or graph.
 This allows us to do some level of structural analysis of the way data moves through either an organization or a particular database.

+This is hosted on the shinyapps server at: https://dougneedham.shinyapps.io/DataStructureGraph